paularstrpo/ns-atlas-analysis/README.md

 **Processed Data:** [Zenodo DOI: 10.5281/zenodo.16795569](10.5281/zenodo.16795569) (To be made available upon publication)

 **Raw MERFISH and Imaging Data:** [EMBL-EBI BioImage Accession S-BIAD2376](https://www.ebi.ac.uk/biostudies/bioimages/studies/S-BIAD2376) (To be made available upon publication)

+## Instructions for use
+The scripts enclosed within use existing software and methods, and are provided to enable reproduction of computational analyses in the manuscript.
+System requirements and dependencies are provided in the conda environment yaml file.

 ## Cite